rawify/GPS.js/README.md

 ---
 Calculates the distance between two geo-coordinates using Haversine formula

-GPS.Bearing(latFrom, lonFrom, latTo, lonTo)
+GPS.Heading(latFrom, lonFrom, latTo, lonTo)
 ---
-Calculates the angle from one coordinate to another
+Calculates the angle from one coordinate to another.
+Heading is represented as windrose coordinates (N=0, E=90, S=189, W=270).

 Using GPS.js with the browser